 In both ads, the freeze frames tended to drive memory encoding, but a subtle difference in each frame created a big change.
 The vegetable ad showed the product during this freeze frame, but the fish ad did not.
 The recommendation was to re-cut the fish ad to freeze the frame on the product — the fish.

-From assessing the SST results, we recommended changing the sequence of the TVC, specifically the freeze frame moments in the frozen fish commercial to replicate the sequencing in the frozen vegetable commercial.
+The structure of the two ads was similar; however, each had different sequencing and different key messaging.
+Based on our SST results, we recommended changing the sequence of the TVC — specifically the freeze frame moments in the frozen fish commercial — to replicate the sequencing in the frozen vegetable commercial.

 Memory Encoding: Brand Vegetable